Bourbon embarks on fleet transformation with 40 crew transport vessels in the works

 The vessel provides the installation of five CCTVs on board allowing the crew to monitor passenger safety, including one in the boat landing zone as well as an upgrade of the ergonomics and comfort of the whole wheelhouse.

-Bourbon outlined that these new vessels contain a state of the art navigation equipment tools and its user interface offers two multi-display touch screens with a new bridge positioning to guaranty a better 360° visibility and a limitation of the heeling effect.
+Bourbon outlines that these new vessels contain a state of the art navigation equipment tools and its user interface offers two multi-display touch screens with a new bridge positioning to guaranty a better 360° visibility and a limitation of the heeling effect.

 The overall volume for the cabin crew has been increased and a new sitting area was set up for the crew, while a partition system has been placed between the wheelhouse and the passengers’ cabin to reduce noise pollution.